MBA Director, Michelle Wieser discusses program's first year in the...

 If one or more of the above statements applies to you, choose the “waiver” option when asked for a form of payment.

 Please note that your application fee will not be refunded if you submit the payment but are eligible for a fee waiver.

-Personal statements should be mailed to the Office of Graduate Admission at the address listed below.
-Applicants who wish to submit their statement via e-mail should send the completed attachment to email@example.com with “MBA Personal Statement” in the subject line.
+Personal statements should be submitted as an attachment via email to firstname.lastname@example.org with “MBA Personal Statement” in the subject line.
 Please include your full name at the top of the statement.